cloud-bulldozer/benchmark-operator/CONTRIBUTING.md

 Push your rebased commits (you may need to force), then issue your PR.

-## Container Images

-Custom container image definitions are maintained in [magazine](https://github.com/cloud-bulldozer/magazine).
-We use quay for all storing all our custom container images, and if you're adding a new workload and not sure of where to add/maintain the container image.
-We highly recommend, to add the Dockerfile to magazine, as we've automation setup for updating images in Quay, when a git push happens to magazine.

 ## Add workload

 Adding new workloads are always welcome, but before you submit PR: